Four students talking in a seminar

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 Your referees should be able to provide an informed view of your academic ability and suitability for the course.
-If possible the referee should be an academic but otherwise a professional colleague or someone who knows your work in the public sphere and can comment on your intellectual acumen would be acceptable.
+If possible each referee should be an academic; if this is not possible, a professional colleague or someone who knows your work in the public sphere and can comment on your intellectual acumen would be acceptable.

 Your references should comment on your intellectual ability, academic achievement, motivation and ability to work in a group.